Danny’s DNA Discoveries – Hygrophoraceae (Waxy Caps) of the PNW

 abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times.

 Warning: BLAST will not be able to make any kind of a useful tree out of ITS sequence data for this family!
-You will need to use better alignment software, like MEGA.
+You will need to use better alignment software, like those found in MEGA.
 Perhaps in part because of the age of this lineage (or perhaps their DNA mutates faster) there is a greater genetic distance between species than normal, meaning that BLAST's primitive alignment algorithm is only useful for determining if two collections are the same species or not.

 Waxy Caps (members of the Hygrophoraceae family) are many people's favourites, as they are often not only beautifully coloured but with a special look about them that can make them look like fake mushrooms made of wax, especially in the gills.
 The basidia (where the spores are grown) can be especially long in this family, perhaps five times longer than the spores that grow on them, which is what gives the gills their thick, waxy appearance.
 Even the white and brown mushrooms in this clade can have especially brilliant shades of white and brown.
 Not every species is obviously waxy, sometimes the effect is more subtle and has to be learned to be recognized.
 It may be most obvious in the gills.